scenarioo/scenarioo-js/README.md

 ## API

-You can run `$ gulp docu` in order to create a browseable jsDoc API documentation.
+You can run `$ gulp docu` in order to create a browseable JSDoc API documentation.

 ## Migration (Subject to change)